-Under the Companies Law, a person may not acquire shares in a public company if, after the acquisition, the acquirer will hold more than 90% of the shares or more than 90% of any class of shares of that company, unless a tender offer is made to purchase all of the shares or all of the shares of the particular class.
+Under the Companies Law, a person may not acquire shares in a public company if, after the acquirition, the acquirer will hold more than 90% of the shares or more than 90% of any class of shares of that company, unless a tender offer is made to purchase all of the shares or all of the shares of the particular class.
 The Companies Law also generally provides that as long as a shareholder in a public company holds more than 90% of the company's shares or of a class of shares, that shareholder shall be precluded from purchasing any additional shares.
-The full tender offer shall be accepted and all the shares that the acquirer offered to purchase (i.e. all of the shares not owned by the acquirer) will be transferred to it if (i) the shareholders who declined or do not respond to the tender offer hold less than 5% of the company's outstanding share capital or of the relevant class of shares and the majority of offerees who do not have a personal interest in accepting the tender offer accepted the offer, or (ii) the shareholders who declined or do not respond to the tender offer hold less than 2% of the company's outstanding share capital or of not respond to the tender offer hold less than 2% of the company's outstanding share capital or do not respond to the tender offer hold less than 2% of the company's outstanding share capital or do not respond to the tender offer hold less than 2% of the company's outstanding share capital or do not respond to the tender offer hold less than 2% of the company's outstanding share capital or do not respond to the tender offer hold less than 2% of the company's outstanding share capital or do not respond to the tender offer hold less than 2% of the company's outstanding share capital or do not respond to the tender offer hold less than 2% of the company's outstanding share capital or do not respond to the tender offer hold less than 2% of the company's outstanding share capital or do not respond to the tender offer hold less than 2% of the company's outstanding share capital or d
+The full tender offer shall be accepted and all the shares that the acquirer offered to purchase (i.e. all of the shares not owned by the acquirer) will be transferred to it if (i) the shareholders who declined or do not respond to the tender offer hold less than 5% of the company's outstanding share capital or of the relevant class of shares and the majority of offerees who do not have a personal interest in accepting the tender offer accepted the offer, or (ii) the shareholders who declined or do not respond to the tender offer hold less than 2% of the company's outstanding share capital or of the relevant class of shares.
+The Companies Law provides that a shareholder that had his or her shares so transferred, whether he or she accepted the tender offer or not, has the right, within six months from the date of acceptance of the tender offer, to petition the court to determine that the tender offer was for less than fair value and that the fair value should be paid as determined by the court.
+However, the acquirer may provide in its offer that shareholders who accept the tender offer will not be entitled to such rights.
+If as a result of a full tender offer the acquirer would own 95% or less of the outstanding shares, then the acquirer may not acquire shares that will cause his shareholding to exceed 90% of the outstanding shares.